Logius-standaarden/fsc-core/specifications.md

 - The Peer ID provided by the X.509 certificate used by the Manager of the Peer creating the delegation matches the value of the field `grant.delegator.peer_id`
 - The Peer ID provided by the X.509 certificate used by the Manager consuming the DelegatedServiceConnectionGrant matches with the value of the field `grant.outway.peer_id`
 - The Peer ID provided by the X.509 certificate used by the Manager of the Peer providing the Service matches with the value of the field `grant.data.service.peer_id`
-- The validation rules of the fields `Outway` and `Service` of the ServiceConnectionGrant described in Core must be applied to corresponding fields `grant.data.outway` and `grant.data.service` of the DelegatedServiceConnectionGrant
+- The validation rules of the fields `grant.data.outway` and `grant.data.service` of the ServiceConnectionGrant must be applied to the fields `grant.data.outway` and `grant.data.service` of the DelegatedServiceConnectionGrant
 - In case of a Service that is published on behalf of another Peer, The Peer ID provided by the X.509 certificate used by the Manager of the Peer delegating the publication of Service matches with the value of the field `grant.data.service.delegator.peer_id`
 - If `grant.data.properties` is provided, it **MUST** be a valid JSON Object